ss407102/Session_89/session_8MOM.md

 * Testing

     *  Rescaled to smallest side Q (!=S).
+    * Images were evaluated using dense and multi crop evaluation.
     * In dense evaluation, the fully connected layers are converted to convolutional layers at test time(the first FC layer to a 7 × 7 conv. layer, the last two FC layers to 1 × 1 conv. layers) and the uncropped image is passed through the fully convolutional net to get dense class scores.
 Scores are averaged for the uncropped image and its flip to obtain the final fixed-width class posteriors.
     * Test set was augmented by horizontal flipping of the images;